 How often have you opened up a new appliance, read the directions, and completely understood them?
 Probably not that often.
 You’re not alone—the overabundance of electrical jargon in appliance manuals frequently leave people dazed and confused.
 Don’t be intimidated by your new dryer’s electrical requirements.
 If you’re ready to become an electrical lingo expert, look no further.
-The experts at Hoffman Electrical have compiled the most common electrical terms used in the industry to make you an expert, too!
+The experts at Hoffman Electrical & A/C have compiled the most common electrical terms used in the industry to make you an expert, too!

 Basic Electrical Terms and Definitions